keithbarrett/DmQ-Adapter/README.md

 the message bus using TCP/IP Sockets.
 It was a tool given away to help customers and not part of the DmQ product.

-I was quite proud of this work, as I wrote it in portable C (ANSI and K&R) "endian independent" code compatible with 32bit, 64bit, and RISC processsors.
+I was pleased with this work, as I wrote it in portable C (ANSI and K&R) "endian independent" code compatible with 32bit, 64bit, and RISC processsors.
 There were no compile variants in the code; just a platform specific include file that defined how the code would compile and run.